What Are Periodontal Diseases?

 In general, periodontal diseases or gum diseases are a result of prolific bacterial growth in the mouth and is one of the leading causes of tooth loss because of the consequent destruction of the tissues that support and hold the teeth.
-In Edison, Metuchen, & South Plainfield, NJ a significant number of patients acquired some disease at some point in their lives, and one of the earliest symptoms of periodontal distress is gingivitis or gum information, which normally precedes gum disease and gradually progresses to information.
+In Edison, Metuchen, & South Plainfield, NJ a significant number of patients acquired some disease at some point in their lives, and one of the earliest symptoms of periodontal distress is gingivitis or gum inflation, which normally precedes gum disease and gradually progresses to inflation.
 As the bacteria in plaque build-up, the gums become infected and inflamed and this may lead to bleeding when the patient brushes his teeth.
 At this stage, the teeth will still be firmly planted in the gum tissue, although, if left untreated, the inner layers of the gums and parts of the underlying bone may begin to pull away from the teeth and form pockets that become the breeding place of the infection.
 As periodontal disease progresses, more gum tissue is destroyed and it will no longer be able to hold the teeth in place, resulting in tooth loss.

 The primary cause of the periodontal disease is the buildup of plaque, however, other factors such as hormonal changes in pregnancy, puberty, or menopause; underlying health conditions like diabetes, cancer, HIV, or other immune deficiencies; oral medications including anticonvulsants and anti-angina drugs; bad lifestyle habits like smoking; poor oral hygiene; or a documented family history of dental disease could all contribute to the development of the disease.

 Symptoms of periodontal disease include bleeding gums, persistent bad breath, a bad taste in the mouth, swollen or tender gums, receding gum line, or teeth that begin to come loose or start to shift.